Chesapeake Bay Gateways and Watertrails Program – Funding for Public Access on the John Smith Chesapeake National Historic Trail

 The Gateways program is essential to expanding public access sites in the Chesapeake Bay.

 The program was established by Congress in 1998 to help the National Park Service and its partners connect people to the Chesapeake Bay and its rivers.
-NPS uses Gateways funding to provide technical and financial assistance to communities along the John Smith Chesapeake Trail that helps them access the trail.
+NPS uses Gateways funding to provide technical and financial assistance to communities along the Captain John Smith Chesapeake National Historic Trail that helps them access the trail.
 They accomplish this through physical infrastructure (such as kayak and boat launches, fishing piers) and interpretive infrastructure (such as signage).

 Outdoor Recreation is a booming industry.